danilo-carastan-santos/danilo-carastan-santos.github.io/_pages/publications.md

 title: Publications
-description: 'In agreement with the research teams I worked with, my publication strategy value high-quality conferences (e.g., Core A-ranking conferences such as SC and CCgrid) and journals (e.g., Nature Communications, FGCS, CCPE).
+description: 'In agreement with the research teams I worked with, my publication strategy value high-quality conferences (e.g., Core A-ranking conferences such as SC and CCgrid) and journals (e.g., FGCS, CCPE).
 As a junior researcher, I tend to prioritize conference publications over journals since conferences can leverage me to establish new scientific connections and collaborations.<br/>
 When I work with undergraduate and Masters students, I also seek to